-Most folks forget to check brake fluid level, and I can’t blame them; brake fluid level rarely needs topping up; in fact, if it does need topping up, it suggests a brake inspection is required.
+Most folks forget to check the brake fluid level, and I can’t blame them; it rarely needs topping up; in fact, if it does, it suggests a brake inspection is required.
 I’m a mechanic, and I’ll share everything you need to know about brake fluid top-ups right now!

-When topping up brake fluid, it’s best to use the brake fluid type specified on the brake reservoir cap.
-DOT 3, DOT 4, and Dot 5.1 are safe to mix when you’re in a pinch, but DOT 5 must not be mixed with any other fluid type.
+When topping up brake fluid, use the type specified on the brake reservoir cap.
+DOT 3, DOT 4, and DOT 5.1 are safe to mix when you’re in a pinch, but DOT 5 must not be mixed with any other fluid type.

 In this post, you’ll learn what a low brake fluid level really means, how to add brake fluid, what fluid to use and why it’s important not to mix the fluid types.